You have no items in your shopping cart.

 Planting Method: Direct Sow

 Swiss Chard does not transplant well and does best if the seeds are planted directly in the soil.
 Swiss Chard will better tolerate heat if plants are well thinned and air can circulate around them.
 Plant your seeds outdoors.
-Spring planting should occur as soon as soil can be worked.
+Spring planting should occur as soon as the soil can be worked.
 Maintain constant moisture levels throughout the year for best results.
-Swiss Chard is resistant to frost, and can be harvested well after first frost.
+Swiss Chard is resistant to frost and can be harvested well after the first frost.
 Many successive harvests can be made from one planting.
 Cut back plants in late summer to rejuvenate them for fall production.
 Plants grow 6 - 20" tall.

 Requires fertile soil in a well-drained location in the garden.
 Apply mulch, grass clippings, or straw around the base of the plant.